Once you have made a significant investment in buying a house, you want to do literally everything to ensure its safety and well-being.

 You might not be aware of this, but geographic location significantly impacts the potential for high radon levels within your home.

+You can now assess the radon risk specific to your region.
 If you reside in regions identified as high-risk areas, then you can use this information as a proactive measure.
-You shall then conduct a professional radon inspection and take necessary precautions to mitigate the health risks of radon exposure.
+You should then conduct a professional radon inspection and take necessary precautions to mitigate the health risks of radon exposure.

 Neighborhood Radon Levels